Planting the Wildflower Garden of your Dreams, in 5 Easy Steps!

 It is a pleasant surprise for many gardeners to learn that Flower & Wildflower seed can be successfully installed at various times throughout the growing season.
 Though spring is the most common and conventional time of the year to sow flower seed; successful results can also be achieved by planting in summer and fall as well.
 This seasonal versatility is a great advantage to the flower & wildflower gardener and brings many diverse benefits and possibilities.

 Spring Planting: For most temperate regions of the United States, spring planting is best carried out within a month or so after the final frost of the winter season.
 The exact date will naturally vary based on your region and the severity of the winter season.
 The important thing is to not ‘jump the gun” and plant too early; if seeds are installed prior to a late-season frost, they will be lost for the season and will need to be re-seeded.

 Summer Planting: Summer planting is advisable for cooler areas where temperatures don’t hover at 80 degrees or more for long periods of time.

 Fall Planting: Though it may seem unusual to plant flower seeds in fall, it is actually the preferred time of year for many seasoned wildflower gardeners.
 The main benefit: a jump-start in bloom the following spring!
-However, if you do decide to plant your seeds in the fall, the trick is to do so after the first killing frost of the season and when the ground has completely frozen to eliminate any chance of germination.
+However, if you do decide to plant your seeds in the fall, the trick is to do so after the first killing frost of the season and when the ground is almost frozen to eliminate any chance of germination.
 Use caution when considering the best time to plant as weather patterns can never be guaranteed.

 2- Choose Your Site: